-I. In order to gain promotion from Semester I to Semester II, students
+- 1. In order to gain promotion from Semester I to Semester II, students must pass Chemistry I and either Mathematics I OR Physics I, and at least one other Level I course. - II.

-II.
 In order to gain promotion from Semester II to Semester III or IV, students must pass Chemical Engineering Technology II and at least two other Level II courses.